 Weitnauer has worked consistently at developing his style and skills in a way that deliberately challenges some of the traditional approaches to landscape painting, ranging from representational to abstract interpretations.
 His work has been critically acclaimed as being ‘elegant’, ‘beguiling’, ‘lyrical’ and of ‘fine depth’(The Mercury Newspaper art critic).
 The recognition of the quality of his work is reinforced by the fact that his exhibitions over the years have consistently sold out.

-In the past twenty eight years Weitnauer has held 58 solo exhibitions and participated in more than 40 group shows around Australia and overseas.
+In over the past thirty years Weitnauer has held 62 solo exhibitions and participated in more than 45 group shows around Australia and overseas.
 His successes include winning the prestigious 2002 Wrest Point Art Award and the South Yarra Art House Inaugural Art Prize 2006, receiving the highly commended prize at the 2011 Wrest Point Art Award, and being selected as a finalist for the 2007 & 2009 Glover Prize , the 2007 Hutchins Art Prize and the 2012 Bay of Fires Art Prize.
 In recent years he has focused on his art practice rather than competing in art prizes.